Imagine school systems in which students and teachers are supported to grow and thrive in the classroom and beyond.

 Participating educators reported noticeably more ability to describe their emotions, an increase in coping behaviors, an increased sense of balance at work, lower levels of stress, closer relationships, and a heightened ability to monitor and regulate their emotions.
-Importantly, the program successfully contributes to a statistically significant increase in emotion regulation.
-This further appears to have secondary benefits of being able to be less overwhelmed by stress even during the height of the COVID-19 pandemic.
+In a recent pre/post evaluation of a cohort of teachers, we found a statistically significant improvement on the WHO-5 Well-being Scale, with nearly 70% participants improving.

 This highly-scalable program has reached countless individuals in audio form.
 Through local partnerships, both civil society organizations and government entities have adopted the program.
 State-level leaders in Rajasthan and Bihar have also participated in the facilitated program, enabling the rollout of Hausla to thousands of teachers in 2022.

 Training wellbeing leadersYear-long fellowship program for social sector professionals dedicated to wellbeing leadership